paulcdejean/simplebitset/README.md

 # Simple BitSet

 A dead simple bitset.
 Not generic at all, it only stores u8s and nothing else.
-For its underlying storage it uses a `[usize; 4]`
+For its underlying storage it uses 256 bits.

 Attempts to match the interface of `std::collections::HashSet` with some exceptions.